theHdd4/TrinityFastAPIDjangoReact/README.md

 After exposing the services through Cloudflare Tunnels you can verify that each public hostname responds.
 Docker Compose automatically launches short‑lived `check-*` containers.
-These run the validation helpers once during `docker-compose up` and then exit.
+These run the validation helpers once during `scripts/start_backend.sh` and then exit.
 You can also run the helpers manually from the repository root:

 ```bash